IDayday/VE/README.md

-This is the open source code of ICLR2025 submission paper: Goal-Conditioned Reinforcement Learning with Virtual Experiences.
+This is the open source code of ICML2025 submission paper: Improving Subgoal Planning Policy with Self-Supervised Learning.

 ## AntMaze

-To train VE on the U-shaped ant maze environment, please run:
+To train SPS on the U-shaped ant maze environment, please run:
 ```
 python train_ant.py --env_name AntU
 ```

-Use this table to run VET on other ant maze navigation tasks:
+Use this table to run SPS on other ant maze navigation tasks:

 | Environment                | --env_name |
 | -------------------------- |:----------:|